jfchen/Spark-SQL-Twitter-Analyzer/README.md

 Spark-SQL-Twitter-Analyzer
 ```
 Process large amount of Twitter data using Spark SQL (and its JSON support).
 Answers questions like

-"What are the most popular languages?",
+- "What are the most popular languages?"
-"Who is most influential?",
+- "Who is most influential?"
-"Which time zones are most active during a day?" and more.
+- "Which time zones are most active during a day?"

+and more.

-With Spark SQL support for JSON dataset, you are ready to analyze Twitter data in Spark using
+With Spark SQL support for JSON dataset, you are ready to analyze Twitter data
-familiar SQL syntax.
-For example, to answer the question "Which time zones are the most active per day?",
+in Spark using familiar SQL syntax.
+For example, to answer the question
+"Which time zones are the most active per day?", you simply run the
-you simply run the following query in Spark:
+following query in Spark:

         SELECT
          actor.twitterTimeZone,